VS

 Across all battles:

-The U.S. Constitution currently holds the top spot in the Greatest U.S. Legislation of All Time league.
-It’s often seen as the ultimate pillar of U.S. law, which explains its strong standing.
-You can see the full rankings on the GOAT List.
+The U.S. Constitution holds the top spot in the Greatest U.S. Legislation of All Time league.
+It’s not just foundational; it’s a symbol of national identity.
+Check out the full rankings on the GOAT List.